SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 	A decimal value greater 0 and not equal to 1 to switch the feature on.

-	With this setting you can tell SikuliX to generally resize a given image before a search operation using the given factor, which is applied to both width and height.
+	With this setting you can tell SikuliX to generally resize all given images before a search operation using the given factor, which is applied to both width and height.
 The implementation internally uses the standard behavior of resizing a Java-AWT-BufferedImage.

 	To switch the feature off again, just assign 0 or 1.